dwrtaza2/SecureChat/README.md

 You'll be prompted to enter information like Country Name, State, Organization Name, and Common Name (CN).
 For local testing, you can leave most fields blank and just press Enter.
 Make sure that both cert.pem and key.pem are in the project folder.

+Transporting SSL Certificates:
+For now we are using usb for cert.pem.

 5. Configure Environment Variables